mathieu-lemay/pipeline-runner/README.md

 which a pipeline runs in the real thing.

 ## Supported features
+Most features of Bitbucket Pipelines should work out of the box.
+If you find something that is not working properly, please open an issue.
 | Feature               | Supported  | Note                                           |
 | --------------------- | :--------: | :--------------------------------------------: |
 | Variables             | ✅         |                                                |